sevalab-iitt/SEVAutobot-1/RPLIDAR.md

 - The displacement of the reflected laser spot is used to calculate distance through **triangulation**.
 - The sensor performs this process continuously while rotating to produce a complete 360° scan.

+- Process of sampling like - temperature, pressure, or voltage—and converting them into digital numeric values for a computer to process
 ---

 ## Rotation Speed